jurek-zsl/MumbleMica/README.md

 ---

 > [!NOTE]
 > MumbleMica only works with MicaForEveryone, no other apps have been tested (without MicaForEveryone theme wouldn't work).
+On some linux it works by itself i have only tested it on Garuda.

 > [!WARNING]
 > This is a prototype, some features might not work or not look like they should to.